tdw33/Dungeon-Java-Game/doc/full documentation/Week_1.md

 ### Use cases

-At this stage of the process we had not considered to implement use cases in our developement aproach.
+At this stage of the process we had not considered to implement use cases in our development approach.
 This was due to us not having our game idea confirmed by the customer, as well as not being aware of the process since the lecture material was not release yet.
 Instead we had user stories as shown in the user story section, which is a similar to a less dressed version of the use cases.

 ###  Use cases Tests

-As we had no use case there were no test to conduct.
+As we had no use case there were no tests to conduct.